Kz0804/css-layout-practice/README.md

 # CSS Grid Practice

-This repository is created for practicing CSS Grid layout.
-It contains examples and execrises to help me master the CSS Grid.
+This repository is created for practising CSS Grid layout.
+It contains examples and exercises to help me master the CSS Grid.

 ## Table of Contents